Rajni Kothari: Career

 Kothari started his career as a lecturer at Baroda University (now Maharaja Sayajirao University of Baroda).
 While working here he first received recognition in 1961, when his essays series, "Form and Substance in Indian Politics" were published in the Economic and Political Weekly (then Economic Weekly) over six issues.
 He had also started writing for Seminar, the journal published by Romesh Thapar.
 Thereafter he was invited by Professor Shyama Charan Dube to become the Assistant Director of the National Institute of Community Development, Mussoorie.

 In 1963, he moved to Delhi, where using a personal grant of Rs.
-70,000 given by Professor Richard L. Park, head of Asia Foundation’s India chapter, he started the Centre for the Study of Developing Societies (CSDS), in the premises of the Indian Adult Education Association at Indraprastha Estate, Delhi, before moving to its present location in Civil Lines, Delhi.
+70,000 given by Professor Richard L. Park, head of the CIA-backed Asia Foundation’s India chapter, he started the Centre for the Study of Developing Societies (CSDS), in the premises of the Indian Adult Education Association at Indraprastha Estate, Delhi, before moving to its present location in Civil Lines, Delhi.
 Here working along with Ashis Nandy, D.L.
 Sheth, Ramashray Roy, Bashiruddin Ahmed and others, pioneering works in social sciences were published over next two decades.
 In 1970 he published Politics in India, which first theorized Indian National Congress as a system rather than a party.
 Thereafter he published noted works like Caste in Indian Politics (1973) and Footsteps into the Future (1975).